sghall/resonance/README.md

 Make your React app resonate with your users!
 Add some animation!
 [Get Started](https://sghall.github.io/resonance/#/documentation/create-node-group).

-This is an experimental library and so it shouldn't be used in production.
+**WARNING:** This is an experimental library and so it shouldn't be used in production.
+Still a little buggy.

 ## Installation